MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Clear-Host.md

 ## NOTES

 `Clear-Host` is a simple function, not an advanced function.
-As such, you cannot use common parameters, such as **Debug**, in a `Clear-Host` command.
+There are no parameters.

 ## RELATED LINKS